 Execute() will be called with the input arguments, and then

 RetrieveData()will be called to get the result.
 This happens at least once per row.
-If you do not plan to use Simba’s execution engine, then the implementation of both methods can remain empty or simply throw an exception since they will not be called by the SDK.
+If you do not plan to use Simba’s execution engine, then the implementation of both methods should throw an exception to avoid the cases where

 Called once during prepare and should compute preliminary metadata for the input arguments and return value of the scalar function.
 Note that this metadata could be inaccurate (e.g. due to parameters in the query), so the method should not throw any exceptions related to invalid argument types.
 The method will be called again at execution time, so you can update the metadata to the final input and output metadata, and throw an exception if the given input metadata is not valid for your scalar function.